-Automated sub-publisher blacklisting based on click-to-install and install-to-event rates.
+Automated sub-publisher blacklisting based on fraud detection alarms; click-to-install and install-to-event rates.

 Campaign Health Check

 An easy-to-access feature allowing to ensure your campaign tracking URL is redirecting to the desired location.
 Interceptd automatically blocks traffic from erroneous campaign-targeting parameters so you may audit each ad network for accuracy.